- End-to-end AI and data systems for targeted surveillance and management of COVID-19 and future pandemics affecting Uganda (COAST))

-- Machine Learning Datasets for crop Diseases: Imagery and Spectrometry Data
+- Machine Learning Datasets for Crop Pest and Disease Diagnosis based on Crop Imagery and Spectrometry Data

 - Image phenotyping for necrosis in cassava roots